An Online Investor’s Glossary

 When you first start investing online, you’re bound to run into some terms or concepts with which you’re unfamiliar.
 Don’t sweat it.
 Following are some key terms you should become familiar with before investing.

-Active investor: An investor who thinks anyone who has the smarts, time, and know-how can routinely beat the rest of Wall Street by a wide margin.
+Active investor: An investor who tries to routinely beat the rest of Wall Street by a wide margin.
 Active investors have many different strategies, including trying to buy stocks when they think they’re cheap or stocks that have been rising rapidly in the recent past.

 After-hours trading: Regular trading of stocks ends at 4 p.m.
 EST, but investors can continue to buy and sell stocks after that time.